amurani/dotfiles/README.md

 Then use the installed font as you would in any other case

 Monaco for Powerline Nerd Font: https://github.com/taohexxx/fonts/blob/master/no_ligatures/Monaco%20for%20Powerline%20Nerd%20Font%20Complete.otf

+#### Ubuntu

+This was a bit of a pain to figure out, but installing fonts and using them in the terminal was not as straight forward as I would have expected.

+You will need to install `gnome-tweaks` which allows you to edit/override (not sure what verbiage to use).
+From there, change the monospace font to the once you want to use and make sure to disable the custom font option from the terminal profile text settings

 ### Shells